Balanced Audiovisual Dataset for Imbalance Analysis: Evaluation Methods

-Utilizing the estimated modality discrepancy, we divide the testing set of multimodal datasets into different subsets, to comprehensively analyze the existing imbalance multimodal learning methods.

-\subsubsection{Dataset split strategy}
+\subsection{Dataset split strategy}

-Without loss of generality, we take the audiovisual datasets to present our validation methods, we propose the average unimodal confidence $\hat u_i^a$ and $\hat{u_i^v}$, to represent the unimodal confidence on audio and visual modality respectively.
-We simply split the dataset into two parts, named audio preferred subset and visual preferred subset, respectively.
-If $\hat{u_i^a} > \hat{u_i^v}$, the sample would be split into the audio preferred subset, while if $\hat{u_i^v} > \hat{u_i^a}$, the sample would be split into the visual preferred subset instead.
+We use the average unimodal confidence $\hat u_i^a$ and $\hat{u_i^v}$, to represent the unimodal confidence on audio and visual modalities.
+To investigate modality bias in audiovisual datasets, we split an existing audiovisual dataset into two subsets based on the unimodal confidence scores.
+We name these subsets the audio-preferred subset and the visual-preferred subset.
+If $\hat{u_i^a} > \hat{u_i^v}$, the sample would be split into the audio-preferred subset, while if $\hat{u_i^v} > \hat{u_i^a}$, the sample would be split into the visual-preferred subset instead.

-With our split strategy, we divide the testing set of existing datasets into different modality preferred subsets.
-Given the pie charts shown in Figure~\ref{fig:proportion}(a-c), we find that the difference between proportions of modality preferred subsets is trending to become shrinking, with the development of multimodal learning.
-Such trend indicates that recent works pay more attention to the balance between multiple modalities.
-However, the proportions of modality preferred subsets are still severely imbalanced, which may affect the performance of multimodal learning.
+With our split strategy, we divide the testing set of existing datasets into different modality-preferred subsets.
+As depicted in Figure~\ref{fig:heatmaps}(a-b), our estimation results prove that there exists serious modality bias in these audiovisual datasets, which may not be adequate for comprehensive analysis of the existing modality imbalance methods.